Arthur Morris/BIRDS AS ART

 What’s Up?

-In the afternoon, I did some housework in preparation of giving away a ton of old cloths and enjoyed my 1/2-mile slow swim.
-After dinner it was 20 minutes of rope flow practice.
-The ILE forecast for this morning is for partly cloudy with a gentle breeze from the south.
-That usually means clear and sunny.
-I will be heading down to the lake early hoping to work again with the new Sony 400mm f/2.8 GM lens.
+Today is Saturday 18 June 2022.
+The forecast for ILE for this morning is calling clear skies with a very gentle breeze from the Southwest.
+I will be heading down to the lake very early again.
 Wherever you are and whatever you are doing, I hope that you too have a great day.
-This blog post took about an hour to prepare and makes seventy-three days in a row with a new one.
+This blog post took about an hour to prepare and makes ninety-five days in a row with a new one.

 BIRDS AS ART Image Optimization Service (BAA IOS)